algolia/angular-instantsearch/doc/server-side-rendering.md

 ## Server Side Rendering

+This is an advanced guide, if you never used Angular InstantSearch, you should follow the [gettind-started](/) first.

+You can find the result of this guide on the Angular InstantSearch [repository](https://github.com/algolia/angular-instantsearch/tree/master/examples/server-side-rendering).

 Angular InstantSearch is compatible with server-side rendering starting with Angular version 5.
 We provide an API that is easy to use with [@angular/universal](https://github.com/angular/universal) modules.

 For simplicity we are going to use the [@angular/universal-starter](https://github.com/angular/universal-starter) boilerplate which is a minimal Angular starter for Universal JavaScript using TypeScript and Webpack.